gravityforms/gravityformscli/readme.txt

 == ChangeLog ==

+= 1.0-beta-6 =
+- Fixed a fatal error which would occur when using the install command.

 = 1.0-beta-5 =
 - Added the wp gf form notification command.
 - Added the wp gf entry notification command.